-How to Break a Travel Nurse Contract the Right Way
+How to Break a Travel Nurse Contract or Deal with a Cancellation

 While it’s never ideal that a contract is broken, or terminated prior to the expected end date, there are certainly circumstances in which it may become necessary.
 When a contract is ended before completion, regardless of the reason, it can be a loss to everyone involved — the employee, facility, patients, and agency (employer).

 Contract, or contingent, employees—travel nurses—are primarily engaged by facilities to help fill gaps in staffing related to leaves of absence, seasonality, and quickly, and sometimes unpredictably, changing hospital censuses.
 And just as hospital census can change quickly, so can the circumstances of those nurses who commit to contractual employment.